When Sarah leaves, six months of training leaves with her.

 Anything we learned more than 30 days ago either gets re-confirmed or quietly removed.
 The AI never quotes a Slack thread from 18 months ago as if it happened yesterday.

-Every active rule gets re-checked once a week against your latest data.
+Every active rule gets re-checked every day against your latest data.
 If reality has moved (you changed your refund threshold and forgot to update the rule), it auto-pauses and the owner gets an email.
 Nothing goes silently out of date.

 The biggest blocker to AI automation of companies is no longer the models.
 They got so good so quickly.
 The real blocker now is the domain knowledge inside companies.